akhenakh/geottn/README.md

 An application for The Things Network moving devices.

-This is an all in one server, that will store historical data of your LoRa devices and display them on a map, also exposing an API to query.
+This is an all in one server, that will store historical data of your devices and display them on a map, also exposing an API to query.

 The idea is to have a self hosted solution IOT that works without sending your data to a third party.